 Severely mentally impaired discount

-For example, if two residents share a property and one is severely mentally impaired, the council would only count one person as liable - and they would be able to claim a 25% reduction.
+For example, if two residents share a property and one is severely mentally impaired, we would only count one person as liable and they would be able to claim a 25% reduction.

 If there are three residents and one is severely mentally impaired there is no discount.

 If all residents are severely mentally impaired there is a 50% reduction if the property owner is liable, or exemption if the residents are liable.

 To qualify, a doctor must confirm that in their medical opinion you are severely mentally impaired.
 For example you suffer from dementia.

 In addition you must be in receipt of at least one of the following: